Mortgage Glossary | Mortgage Rates | Home Equity Loan | Reverse Mortgage | Government Loans | Personal Loans | Auto Loans | Construction Loans

 Will transaction expenses such as Realtor fees, title policies, and other seller costs wipe out your profit?
 Even the considerable advantages of home ownership, it isn't always worth the transaction costs associated with buying a home for a short-term residency.

-Most banks consider the costs of selling their foreclosed real estate to be between 10% to 20% of the sales price.
 Your fixer-upper resale will have similar costs.
 That can certainly eat into any anticipated profit.
 Will the higher resale value of the home exceed your purchase price, plus your investment, and your transaction costs?
 If so, will the profit be adequate compensation for your time and effort?
 Due to risks, capital invested, and time involved, a flip investor should be looking to realize at least 20% profit within a twelve month period.

 Construction Draw Schedule